Consumer & Trade Show Regulations

 It is recommended that exhibits or booths be numbered to allow for easy identification by tradesmen, show or convention delegates.
 Often the sign on the booth of exhibit is different from the given trade name, which allows for confusion unless a standard number system is utilized.
 All booth decorations and exhibit materials must be kept within the confines of the rented booth dimensions

-Use of masking, clear packaging and plastic/based tape are prohibited.
+Use of masking, duck tape, clear packaging and plastic/based tape are prohibited.
 Only Scapa Double Coated Polyethylene Tape will be approved for use in the installation of carpeting in booths.
 Labour/ Repair charges will apply to remove prohibited tapes from the Convention Centre property.
 A “clean” facility will be provided for each show, and it must be left in the same condition upon the show’s egress.